diegma/graph-2-text/README.md

 Note: The scripts now read the file 'delex_dict.json' from the same directory of main file (e.g. 'webnlg_gcnonmt_input.py')
 Note: The sorting of the list of files is added but commented out
+Note: the relexicalisation script should be run both for 'all-delex' and 'all-notdelex' too, as it does some other formattings needed before running the evaluation metrics.
 ```
 python3 ../../webnlg_eval_scripts/webnlg_gcnonmt_relexicalise.py -i ./ -f delexicalized_predictions_test.txt -c seen
 ```